Head-to-head

 Head-to-head on bonuses

-Head-to-head on payments + withdrawal
+Head-to-head on payments and withdrawal

 Verdict: who wins and for which player